sailfishos-open/hwcrypt/README.md

 ### Encrypting and decrypting data

-- `generate-enc --name=KEY [--strongbox]`: generate hardware backed key with a unique name, optionally using Strongbox.
-If Secure Element backing is requested but not available, command will fail.
+- `generate-enc --name=KEY`: generate hardware backed
+  key with a unique name.
+If Secure
+  Element backing is requested but not available, command will fail.

 - `encrypt --name=KEY`: Encrypt text or binary as in